California School Counselor Certification

 Step 6: Submit Your Application

-Please submit one single application packet, including application, supporting materials, and full payment to:
+Please submit one complete application packet, including application, supporting materials, and full payment to:

 Commission on Teacher Credentialing